Targeting cellular energy to treat chronic disease

 In diabetes pathophysiology, metabolic misbalance creates a pressure onto the mitochondria, which leads to their dysfunction, overproduction of reactive oxygen species (ROS), reduction of oxidative capacity, and subsequently to the accumulation of lipids in insulin-sensitive tissues and, lastly, to insulin resistance and diabetes.

 What's Going on Inside the Body of a Type 2 Diabetes Patient?

-Recent scientific investigations support the concept that type 2 diabetes is fundamentally tied to changes in mitochondrial content or oxidative capacity in insulin-sensitive tissues (liver, muscle, adipose tissue) and in the pancreas of insulin-resistant patients.
+Scientific investigations support the concept that type 2 diabetes is fundamentally tied to changes in mitochondrial content or oxidative capacity in insulin-sensitive tissues (liver, muscle, adipose tissue) and in the pancreas of insulin-resistant patients.
 Studies have demonstrated that this oxidation failure and inappropriate lipid storage in the tissues can be correlated with a decline in both insulin sensitivity and metabolic flexibility, due to a defect in insulin signaling.

-Non-Alcoholic Steatohepatitis (NASH)
+About Non-Alcoholic Steatohepatitis (NASH)

 Non-alcoholic steatohepatitis (NASH) is a metabolic disease with no clear disease origin that is quickly becoming a worldwide epidemic.
 It is characterized by the accumulation of fat in the liver causing inflammation and fibrosis.
 The disease can be silent for a long period of time, but may progress towards severe damage and liver fibrosis, which ultimately can even result in liver failure and/or liver cancer.
 Typical risk factors for NASH include obesity, elevated levels of blood lipids (such as cholesterol and triglycerides) and diabetes.
 Currently no curative or specific therapies are available.